ausplotsR: quickstart guide to basic analysis of TERN AusPlots vegetation data

 head(my.fractional)

-#> site_unique bare brown green NA. longitude latitude
+#> site_unique bare brown green other longitude latitude

 Now we can plot out the continental relationship, e.g., between the proportion of bare ground with no kind of vegetation cover above and latitude.